ksator/network-test-automation-demo/README.md

 ### Define the tests

-ATD uses cEOS or vEOS so we will skip the hardware tests.
+ATD uses cEOS or vEOS so we wont run the hardware tests.
 This lab doesnt use MLAG, OSPF, IPv6, RTC ... so we wont run these tests as well.

+Some tests can be used for all devices like the checking the EOS version or checking of the NTP status.

+About the Spines versus the leaves, they usually have a different number of BGP sessions and a different number of loopback interfaces.
-Some tests can be used for all devices, some tests should be used only for the spines, and some tests should be used only for the leaves.
+So, some tests should be used only for the spines, and some tests should be used only for the leaves.

 Here's the inventory files: